kb-dk/repository-mirror/INSTALL.md

 Doing

 ```
-mvn install
+mvn clean ; mvn install
 ```

-in project root builds all three trees
+in project root removes old stuff and builds new fresh ones in all three source trees

 ## Installation